paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to 2.

 PAPERLESS_PORT=<port>
-    The port number the webserver will listen on.
-Change the port if it collides with other services in your setup.
+    The port number the webserver will listen on inside the container.
+There are special setups where you may need this to avoid collisions with other services (like using podman with multiple containers in one pod).

+    Don't change this when using Docker.
+To change the port the webserver is reachable outside of the container, instead refer to the "ports" key in ``docker-compose.yml``.

     Defaults to 8000.